Claudette Colbert: Early life

-To pursue more employment opportunities, Colbert and her family, including Marie and her aunt Emily Loew, immigrated to Manhattan in 1906.
+After some financial reverses, Colbert and her family, including her grandmother and her aunt, immigrated to Manhattan in 1906.

+Colbert's legal name is formally registered in the U.S. as Lily Claudette Chauchoin.
 They lived in a fifth-floor walk-up at 53rd Street.
-Colbert stated that she was always climbing those stairs until the age of 18.
-Her parents formally changed her legal name to Lily Claudette Chauchoin.
-Georges worked as a minor official in the foreign department at First National City Bank, and the family was naturalized in 1912.
-Before Colbert entered public school, she quickly learnt Channel Island English from Marie, and grew up bilingual, speaking both English and French.
-Already as a small child, she had read Shakespeare's plays and acquired an international sensibility.
+Colbert later stated that she was always climbing those stairs until the age of 18.
+Georges worked as a minor official in the foreign department at First National City Bank, and each member of the family was later naturalized as a U.S. citizen.
+Colbert grew up bilingual, having learnt Channel Island English from her grandmother before she entered public school.
 She had hoped to become a painter ever since she first gripped a pencil.
-Her brother was drafted in 1917 as a private first class.
-After the First World War, he studied at the School of Military Aeronautics at Cornell University.
-Colbert's mother was an opera music fan, and her aunt was a dressmaker.
+Colbert's mother was an opera music fan, who had an excellent singing voice, and her aunt was a dressmaker.
+Inspired by the latter, Colbert began sketching people's fashion designs.

 Colbert studied at Washington Irving High School, which was known for its strong arts program.
 Her speech teacher, Alice Rostetter, encouraged her to audition for a play Rostetter had written.
-In 1921, Colbert made her stage debut at the Provincetown Playhouse in revivals of Rostetter's The Widow's Veil and Aria da Capo by Edna St. Vincent Millay, at the age of 17.
+In 1921, at the age of 17, Colbert made her stage debut at the Provincetown Playhouse in revivals of Rostetter's The Widow's Veil and Aria da Capo by Edna St. Vincent Millay.
 Her interests, though, still leaned towards painting, fashion design, and commercial art.

 Intending to become a fashion designer, she attended the Art Students League of New York, where she paid for her art education by working in a dress shop.
 After attending a party with writer Anne Morrison, Colbert was offered a bit part in Morrison's play, and appeared on the Broadway stage in a small role in The Wild Westcotts (1923).
-She had used the name Claudette, instead of Lily, since high school; for her stage name, she added her paternal grandmother's maiden name, Colbert.
-Her father died in 1925; her grandmother died in New York in the mid-1930s at the age of 88.
+She had used the name Claudette, instead of Lily, since high school; for her stage name, she added the maiden name (Colbert) of her father's grandmother, after her brother used the surname Wendling, borrowed from their maternal grandmother's maiden name.
+Her father died in 1925.